PROMOTING SAFE AND EFFECTIVE PATIENT CARE

 3:25pm Quality and Safety Award

-Sam Ruokis, Vice President, Clinical Performance Excellence
+Samantha Ruokis, Vice President of Clinical Performance Excellence

 3:30pm Building Trust & Choosing Wisely Challenge Winners